-- We seem to be able to prove more or less the same results in this frequency domain setting as in the standard time domain well-posed setting. - So far we have encounterd only one major problem: We can still compress every nonminimal system into a minimal one, but we have not been able to prove that the compressed generating operator is always single-valued whenever the original generating operator S is single-valued. - The situation is essentially the same in the state/signal setting: In the non-well-posed case it is easier to develop all the relevant notions in the frequency domain, but we still have problems with the "minimality conditions" (2)-(3). - This is the main resason why we started to look at multi-valued generating operators S in the first place! - We hope that this will give us an even better bridge to the theory of boundary relations!
+- We seem to be able to prove more or less the same results in this frequency domain setting as in the standard time domain well-posed setting. - So far we have encounterd only one major problem: We can still compress every nonminimal system into a minimal one, but we have not been able to prove that the compressed generating operator is always single-valued whenever the original generating operator S is single-valued. - This is the main resason why we started to look at multi-valued generating operators S in the first place!